 Let's start with the negation of nouns, which is easier provided you understand the cases in German.
-If you know the gender and case of the noun you're trying to negate, then assume that we just add a "k" to the indefinite article in order to turn into its opposite.
+If you know the gender and case of the noun you're trying to negate, then assume you just need add a "k" to the indefinite article in order to turn into its opposite.

-Negating adjectives is also straightforward because we just place the "nicht" before the adjective:
+Negating adjectives and adverbs is also straightforward because we just place the "nicht" before the adjective or adverb.

 e.g. Ich spreche nicht gut Spanisch.

 Exceptions are adverbs of time.
 Here, we position the negation before the time if the sentence is supposed to be a completed statement (see below for partial negations)

 When it comes to verbs, we need to distinguish between so-called partial negations, where you negate just one element in the sentence and then elaborate on a positive alternative and full negations.
 So sometimes there is more than one place where “nicht” could be positioned, depending on what you want to negate.
 I advise my students, as general rule of thumb, to focus on the element in the sentence that they actually want to negate.
 Let's look at some examples.